Topl/BramblSc-docs/Language-Independent Specification for Implementing the Topl SDK/Tetra SDK High Level Design.md

             * An I/O or database error that is unrelated to the parameters passed by the caller.
             * The specified keyVaultPath is invalid for any other reason.
 * ``` static openKeyVault ``` \
   Create a [KeyVault](#keyvault) object to access the wallet.
 The wallet must already exist for this to succeed.
-This opened KeyVault is associated to a single [Provider](#provider)
+This opened KeyVault is associated to a single CredentialSet
     * *Parameters*
         * ``` password ``` \
           A string used to encrypt and decrypt wallet information